rossilab/spatial_temporal_atlas/README.md

 # Welcome to the Rossi lab code repository!
-The repository contains processing and analysis scripts of all datasets associated with the manuscript "Spatiotemporal signaling underlies progressive vascular rarefaction in myocardial infarction" by Tung et al., 2023 (https://www.nature.com/articles/s41467-023-44227-6#Fig1).
+The repository contains processing and analysis scripts of all datasets associated with the manuscript "Spatiotemporal signaling underlies progressive vascular rarefaction in myocardial infarction" by [Tung et al., 2023](https://www.nature.com/articles/s41467-023-44227-6#Fig1).

 Processed datasets can be probed on Integrated Single-cell Navigation Portal (ISNAP), a modular bioinformatics platform for publishing biological data that is compatible with numerous R workflows, using this [link](https://isnap.rossilab.dev/GSE206787/).